Factsheet: Substitute Decision-Making

 Shared decision-making can achieve consensus between individuals, families and health professionals about treatment and goals of care, and prevent conflict about withholding or withdrawing treatment.

 This process involves communicating and collaborating with the older person to ascertain their end of life values, goals and preferences, and reaching treatment decisions (including decisions to withhold or withdraw treatment) that align with these.
 Where the person does not have capacity, these discussions should occur with the person’s family or substitute decision-maker.

 Learn more at the Australian Commission on Quality and Safety in Health Care

 Should a substitute decision-maker's decision be followed?

-- A substitute decision-maker can make a health care decision for a person who does not have capacity, and has not set out their treatment decision in an Advance Care Directive.
+- A substitute decision-maker can make a health care or medical treatment decision for a person who does not have capacity, and does not have a valid Advance Care Directive.

-- If a person has not appointed a substitute decision-maker, a Tribunal can appoint a decision-maker for them.
-But often, the substitute decision-maker will be a spouse or other family member.
-If there is no one who can act in this role, a public official might make the decision.
+- If a person has not appointed a substitute decision-maker, a tribunal can appoint a decision-maker for them.
+But often, the substitute decision-maker will be a spouse or other family member with a close relationship to the person.
+If there is no one who can act in this role, the Public Advocate or Public Guardian may be able to make the decision.

-- Substitute decision-makers can make most decisions about health care, even decisions about treatment at the end of life.
-However, the law can be complex and differs between states and territories.
+- Substitute decision-makers can make most decisions about health care or medical treatment, even decisions to refuse treatment at the end of life.
+However, the law on substitute decision-makers’ powers differs between States and Territories.

-- When making decisions about health care, substitute decision-makers must generally think about what decision the person would have made and what would be in the person’s best interests.
+- When making decisions, substitute decision-makers must generally think about what decision the person would have made and what would be in the person’s best interests.

-- A decision made by a substitute decision-maker about health care must generally be followed by a health professional.
+- A decision made by a substitute decision-maker about health care or medical treatment must generally be followed by a health professional.